The physics case for a neutrino lepton collider in light of the CDF W mass measurement: Physics Potential

 With a TeV scale $\mup\rightarrow \elp\nue\nuam$ beam, if the collision beams from the other side are of $\elm$, $\elp$ and $\mum$, respectively, some of the main physics processes can be shown as below:

 We are especially interested in $\nue \elp \rightarrow \PW^{+(*)}$, which has a cross section that depends on $M_W$.
 To simulate this process, we implement the neutrino energy fraction function shown above (Fig.~\ref{fig:Eneu}) in \MGMCatNLO~\cite{Alwall:2014hca}.
 We simulated $\nue \elp \rightarrow \PW^{+(*)} \rightarrow \num\mup$ for two beam energy scenarios: a neutrino beam arising from a 1000 (500) GeV muon beam, and a 3 (5) GeV positron beam.
-We require the final state muon to satisfy $\pt>10$\,GeV and $|\eta|<3.0$.
-In Fig.~\ref{fig:emu}, we show the outgoing muon energy distributions corresponding to the three mass hypotheses $M_W=80.2$, $80.4$, and $80.6$\,GeV.
+Fig.~\ref{fig:eta_pt_emu} shows the $\pt$ and $\eta$ scatter plots of the outgoing muon.
+Accordingly, we require the final state muon to satisfy $\pt>10$\,GeV and $0<\eta<3.0$.

+In Fig.~\ref{fig:emu}, we show the distributions of outgoing muon energy corresponding to the three mass hypotheses $M_W=80.2$, $80.4$, and $80.6$\,GeV, respectively.
 One can see clear differences between the different cases in the high end of the spectrum, with higher $\PW$ masses showing more high energy muons.
 Note that for positron beam with 3 (5) GeV, the energy of the incoming neutrino needed to reach the $M_W$ threshold is around 400-500 (200-300) GeV.
 This, together with the neutrino energy distribution function, explain the kinks in the figure.

 If the requirement $\pt>40$\,GeV is added, the cross sections at the [1000, 3] GeV neutrino electron collider with $M_W=80.4\, (80.41)$ are 166.2 (167.6) pb.
 Based on a simple counting experiment, a 10 MeV accuracy on $M_W$ can be achieved with an integrated luminosity of only 0.1\fbinv.
 In this calculation, we only consider W decays into muon.
 If we also include hadronic decay channels, and perform a more complicated shape analysis, the integrated luminosity needed to reach 10 MeV accuracy should be far less than 0.1\fbinv.
 A detailed systematic study is beyond the scope in this paper, however, we examined two possible sources.
 First, we found background contamination from $\nue \elp \rightarrow \nue \elp \PZ$ to be negligible.
 Second, we varied the incoming muon and electron beam energy by 0.5 GeV and 10 MeV, respectively, which are quite conservative following refs.~\cite{deBlas:2022aow} and ~\cite{Blondel:2019jmp}.
 We found that the cross sections changed by about 0.6 pb for both variations.
 This uncertainty could be mitigated by using the shape of the outgoing muon energy, by scanning different incoming beam energies, or by calibrating the incoming muon beam energy with the electron decay products.